uio-carpentry/organisational/reporting/report_carpentry-uio_2020.md

 ### Recruiting

 4 new instructors (with a focus on R) could be recruited for UiO-Carpentry, another instructor is in training.
 Two seats came out of the NeiC CodeRefinery Platinum Membership (UiO members were eligible due to UiO's membership in NeiC).
-In addition, an already certified instructor recently joint UiO.
+In addition, an already certified instructor recently joined UiO.
 Several new helpers could be recruited and supported workshops both on-site and online during 2020.

 During the membership period of August 2020 to August 2021, UiO received 5 instructor training spots via its Silver Membership.
 One seat from the 2020/21 lot was used during the previous period 2019/20.